iain17/common-openapi/reserr/README.md

 # OpenAPI: Response errors

 This is a common responder you can use in your Go projects, to send error messages back in a consistent manner.
-Make sure you use the [error defintion in common.yml](../common.yml) in your responses and then reply like this:
+Make sure you use the [error definition in common.yml](../common.yml) in your responses and then reply like this:

 ## App error:
 ```go